ptramontina/base-api/README.md

 # base-api

-Simple API to be used as start project.
+Simple API to be used as a starting project.

 It has users and route authentication.